TheSkyler-Dev/Fern-lang/README.md

 - webkit+ -> A web library for web-oriented development These are designed to be resolved into Dart/JavaScript/WASM code upon compilation.

 ## Additional standard libraries
-Here's a list of some of the most notable standard Fern libraries, some of which may need to be installed seperately through `fpkg`:
+Here's a list of some of the most notable standard Fern libraries, some of which may need to be installed separately through `fpkg`:

 - `math` (included): Provides more advanced math functions
 - `bitset` (included): Work with binary integers, including bitwise operations